anshlakhera048/anshlakhera048/README.md

 ### Hi there 👋, welcome to My profile.

-I am ***Ansh lakhera***, I am a Learner and Tech Enthusiast. to code in Python and currently providing services as a Freelancer !
+I am ***Ansh lakhera***, I am a Learner and Tech Enthusiast.

-I love machine learning, deep learning and computer vision .
-I learn new things and explore my interests everyday.
+I am passionate about leveraging technology to solve real-world problems through innovative projects.
+I thrive on building solutions that integrate AI, web development, and data analytics, always eager to learn and grow along the way.

-I am Curious about:
+I am curious about:

-- Machine Learning and Deep Learning
-- Computer Vision
-- Google Cloud
-- Azure
-- Web Scraping
+AI and Machine Learning (including practical applications like itinerary planning) Web Development (React, TailwindCSS, Firebase)
+Data Structures and Algorithms (competitive programming and problem-solving) Backend Technologies (Node.js, Express.js, MongoDB) Cloud Platforms (Google Firebase and Vercel)
-- Data Analytics
+Data Analytics and Visualization
-- SQL
-- and much more....
+Enhancing User Experience and Scalable Web Solutions And much more...
+Every day, I seek opportunities to explore new tools, tackle challenges, and refine my skills.

 ***Want to hire me for your next project.
 Lets connect.***
 You can email me as well here ***lakheraansh4@gmail.com***.